microsoft/iot-curriculum/labs/iot/environment-monitor/steps/set-up-pi.md

     > All though it is good practice to use [Python virtual environments](https://docs.python.org/3/tutorial/venv.html), we will not be using them for this lab to reduce complexity as the Grove installer doesn't use virtual environments to install the Python packages needed.

+1. The Python app will need to know the connection details for the IoT Central device.
+It's not good practice to add details such as these directly into your code, instead it is better to load them from environment variables.
+This can be done in Python using a Pip package that loads these values from a file called `.env`.
+Run the following command to install this package:

+    ```sh
+    pip3 install python-dotenv
+    ```

+    The `.env` files that the values are loaded from can then not be shared or checked into source code control, keeping your values secret.

+### Write the app code

 1. Create a new file called `app.py`.
 This is a Python file that will contain the code to send data to IoT Central.

     1. Select the **Explorer** tab from the side menu